Termination of Pregnancy

 North South North West Statewide

-- The referrer should describe the reasons for consideration of prioritisation for vulnerability.
+- Detail the reasons for consideration of prioritisation for vulnerability.
+For example (not exclusive):

-- social, geographical or financial disadvantage, including those with a Health Care Card
+- social or financial disadvantage, including those with a Health Care Card

 - women who identify as Aboriginal or Torres Strait Islander